mde-pach/potato/docs/quickstart.md

 # Quickstart Guide

-Get started with Potato in minutes.
-This guide walks you through installing Potato and creating your first domain models and DTOs.
+Get started with Potato in 5 minutes!
+This guide will walk you through creating your first Domain model and DTOs.

 ## Installation

-Install Potato using pip:

 ```bash
 pip install potato